 For instance, research by IBM showed that 76% of visitors to their main website were technical buyers researching technical content as part of a pre-sales activity.
 This is a clear example of content convergence in action where technical documentation designed for a support role is being consumed by the customer as marketing content.

 If we apply this behavior pattern and start to think in terms of all marketing as content, then it could be argued that all content is marketing.
 Therefore, every content interaction is a brand experience.
 Simply put, your content is your brand, no matter where in the organization it is produced.

 Merriam Webster defines convergence as 1. moving toward union or uniformity; 2. independent development of similar characters; and 3. the merging of distinct technologies, industries, or devices into a unified whole.
 Likewise, content must have uniformity, share characteristics such as flexibility and self-awareness, and work both independently in chunks and as a unified whole, regardless of context, customer, department or platform.

 This is content convergence in action, and it is key to reaching and serving our customers.
 Start by identifying all of the content that is produced within the organization and examining how content is consumed and by whom.
 Ask who else could use or benefit from the reuse of content and what vehicles are in place, or need to be in place, to allow that content to travel to the people and platforms that need it most.
-[A] recommends starting with a basic website content audit aligned with the creation of a Master Content Model™.
+[A] recommends starting with a basic website content audit aligned with the creation of a Core Content Model™.